A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Problem Setting and Related Works

 \subsubsection{\textbf{Learning Strategy}}

-According to different strategies, the DL-based SISR models can be mainly divided into supervised learning methods and unsupervised learning methods.
+In this work, we use a common division method in the SR field, that is, whether paired LR-HR images are used for model training.
+It is worth noting that the HR image here refers to the additional introduced high-resolution image, not the image itself.
+In addition, learning strategy has no clear definitions in SISR.
+According to this criteria, the DL-based SISR models can be mainly divided into supervised learning methods and unsupervised learning methods.

-\textbf{Supervised Learning}: In supervised learning SISR, researchers compute the reconstruction error between the ground-truth image $I_y$ and the reconstructed image $I_{SR}$:
+\textbf{Supervised Learning}: In SISR, we often call the method of using pairs of LR-HR images for training a supervised learning paradigm.
+In simulated SISR, LR images are often obtained by downsampling HR images.
+In real SISR, LR images and HR images are obtained by adjusting the zoom of the camera.
+In general, the LR and HR images of this type of method have a one-to-one correspondence, and researchers compute the reconstruction error between the ground-truth image $I_y$ and the reconstructed image $I_{SR}$:

-Alternatively, researchers may sometimes search for a mapping $\Phi$, such as a pre-trained neural network, to transform the images or image feature maps to some other space and then compute the error:
+Alternatively, researchers may sometimes search for a mapping $\Phi$, such as a pre-trained neural network, to transform the images or image feature maps to other space and then compute the error:

-Among them, $\mathcal{L}$ is the loss function which is used to minimize the gap between the reconstructed image and ground-truth image.
-According to different loss functions, the model can achieve different performances.
+Among them, $\mathcal{L}$ is the loss function that is used to minimize the distance between the reconstructed image and the ground-truth image.
+By using different loss functions, the model can achieve different performance.
 Therefore, an effective loss function is also crucial for SISR.

-\textbf{Unsupervised Learning}: In unsupervised learning SISR, the way of evaluation and parameter up-gradation is changing by different unsupervised learning algorithms.
-For example, ZSSR~\cite{shocher2018zero} uses the test image and its downscaling images with the data augmentation methods to build the ``training dataset" and then applies the loss function to optimize the model.
-In CinCGAN~\cite{yuan2018unsupervised}, a model consists of two CycleGAN~\cite{zhu2017unpaired} is proposed, where parameters are upgraded through optimizing the generator-adversarial loss, the cycle consistency loss, the identity loss, and the total variation loss together in each cycle.